Online Clustering of Data Sequences with Bandit Information: Average Tracking Bandit Online Clustering (ATBOC) Algorithm and its performance

 \subsection{ATBOC Algorithm Performance}

-The performance guarantees discussed in this section include the correctness of the cluster index vector estimate $\boldsymbol{\hat{c}}$ and upper bounds on the sample complexity $\tau_\delta$.
-Theorem \ref{Theorem2:deltaPAC} confirms that the algorithm stops in finite time and that its error probability is upper bounded by $\delta$. \begin{theorem} ATBOC algorithm stops in finite time and is a $\delta-$ PC algorithm, i.e.
+The performance guarantees provided in this section include the correctness of the cluster index vector estimate $\boldsymbol{\hat{c}}$ and upper bounds on the sample complexity $\tau_\delta$.
+Theorem \ref{Theorem2:deltaPAC} confirms that the algorithm stops in finite time and that its error probability is upper bounded by $\delta$. \begin{theorem} All three variants of the proposed ATBOC algorithm: ATBOC-Gauss, ATBOC-subGauss, and ATBOC-1pExp, stop in finite time and are $\delta-$ PC algorithms, i.e.

-\end{theorem} \begin{proof} See Appendix \ref{appsec: deltapac}. \end{proof} \begin{remark} Any BOC algorithm with a stopping rule of the form $Z(t) \geq \beta(\delta, t)$, where $Z(t)$ and $\beta(\delta, t)$ are given by equations \eqref{eq:zt} and \eqref{eq:thresh}, respectively, is a $\delta-$PC algorithm.
-In Section \ref{sec:LUCB}, we define a more computationally efficient algorithm called the LUCBBOC algorithm, using the same stopping rule; hence, LUCBBOC is also a $\delta-$PC algorithm. \end{remark} Now, we discuss the upper bound on the stopping time $\tau_\delta$ of the ATBOC algorithm.